roseengineering/soapytcp/README.md

 can be disabled with --nopeak.

 The --freeze option prevents the ExtIO from changing the frequency, sampling rate, and gain settings of the device.
+Note, since multiple users can connect to the server and change settings, using freeze can prevent conflicts.

 ## with openwebrx